Lina Khan: Agency morale under Khan

 In the first two years of Khans tenure, FTC employees reported declines in metrics such as employee satisfaction and faith in leadership, according to data from the 2021 and 2022 Federal Employee Viewpoint Surveys conducted by the Office of Personnel Management.
 Prior to Khan's tenure, the FTC consistently ranked at the top of federal agencies in workplace rankings in both Democratic and Republican administrations.
 94.3% of FTC staff had favorable views of senior leadership in 2020, declining to 51.7% in 2021, and to 46.6% in 2022.
 After Khan's appointment, the FTC switched from ranking first in favorable views of senior leadership among federal agencies to first in unfavorable views.

 FTC officials have attributed the decline in employee satisfaction under Khan to a lack of a clear strategy on achieving objectives, a lack of knowledge on agency operations, and disrespect and sidelining of career staff.
 One of Khan's first acts at the FTC, a ban on public speaking for FTC staff, was widely unpopular with employees and retracted in 2022 with an apology.
 Khan said it was a priority to improve staff morale following the initial Federal Employee Viewpoint Survey results during congressional testimony in July, 2023.
 Improvements in employee satisfaction were measured in 2023, reclaiming over half of its decline in morale since 2021.

 Termination

 Despite early bipartisan support for her continuing in her role as chairman under President Donald Trump, including positive comments in 2024 from Republican vice presidential candidate JD Vance and former Trump advisor Steve Bannon, Khan was replaced by Andrew N. Ferguson in 2025.

 Post-FTC

 Following Zohran Mamdani's victory in the 2025 New York City mayoral election, Mamdani named Khan as co-chair of his mayoral transitional team.

+In April 2026, Khan became head of the newly formed Center for Law and the Economy at Columbia University.

+New York City Economic Development Corporation chair

+In July 2026, Mayor Zohran Mamdani announced that Khan will serve as the chair of the New York City Economic Development Corporation.